snootched/cb-lcars/README.md

 ***
-Note: This project is under reconstruction.
-The goal is to move towards consuming these templates as custom cards.
-This will take some time - but you can still use the below from the original version.
+**Note:** This project is active development.
+Functionality and configurations may change over time.
+Things may break - so you may not want to use this on your primary dashboard just yet.
 ***

 <p align="center">